achikin/informal/README.md

            :form/text* {:render #'text
                         :validator (fn [val] (when (empty? val) "Should not be empty"))})

+;; now we can create as much compact forms as we want ;; using our implementation
 (defn myform []
   (let [state {:name "John"
                :last_name "Doe"